Strategic Context for US Engagement

 | Angola | DFC loans, ExIm credit, USAID programs | $2B+ | Railway rehabilitation, port infrastructure, energy |

-| DRC | DFC pipeline, USAID, critical minerals MOU | $1B+ (pipeline) | Rail extension, mining governance, mineral traceability |
+| DRC | USAID, critical minerals diplomacy, and possible future DFC/World Bank-linked rail finance | Pipeline / project-specific commitments not yet disclosed at this scale | Rail extension, mining governance, mineral traceability |

-| Zambia | MCC compact, DFC pipeline, Prosper Africa | $1B+ (committed + pipeline) | Cross-border connectivity, energy, agriculture |
+| Zambia | MCC compact, DFC project-specific items, Prosper Africa | $491M MCC compact plus DFC and other project-specific items | Cross-border connectivity, energy, agriculture |

 The Angola relationship anchors the corridor financially.
 The US-Angola bilateral relationship has deepened substantially since Angola's political transition from José Eduardo dos Santos to João Lourenço, whose anti-corruption and economic diversification agenda aligns with US engagement preferences.
 Angola's status as Africa's second-largest oil producer gives it economic weight that commands Washington's attention, while its desire to diversify away from petroleum dependence creates genuine alignment with corridor development objectives.
 The DFC's Angola-focused portfolio, anchored by the LAR loan, reflects this convergence of interests.